dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Figure 5: Distribution of Residuals with Q-Q Plot

+The residuals from my baseline unpooled regression model look approximately normal.

 ### 5. Variance of residuals is constant (homoscedasticity)

 ![](Visuals/resid_varplot.png)
+### Figure 6: Variance of Residuals from Unpooled Model

+The variance of the residuals is almost exactly constant, except for prediction values >100, where our data is more sparse.

+Now that these assumptions behind linear regression seem to hold up, we can dive into the modeling.

 ## ***Simple Linear Regression***

-Without introducing a hierarchical struture to the data, we have 3 options:
+Without introducing a hierarchical structure to the data, we have 3 options:
 1. Fully-Pooled: Model 2001-2011 lung cancer incidence through use of a single regression model for all counties
 2. State-Pooled: Model 2001-2011 lung cancer incidence through use of separate regression models for each state
 3. Unpooled: Model 2001-2011 lung cancer incidence by running separate regression models on each individual county